-This parameter specifies the target volumes to be used in the FlashCopy operation.
+This parameter indicates how target volumes are specified.
 The following list identifies the possible options:

-VOLUMES FILE

-The name of the target volumes file (.fct).
+Specify VOLUMES_FILE if the BACKUP_HOSTNAME is set to PREASSIGNED VOLUMES.
+The actual file name of the target volumes file (.fct) is specified in parameter VOLUMES_FILE.